korningf/git-pass/README.md

 Many corporate and instituional environments restrict allowed software.

-often to the frustration of Cloud Operators, Intergators, and Developers.
+often to the frustration of Cloud Operators, Integrators, and Developers.

 But cloudops and devops need to secure their machines and drive automation.